binalyze/air-mcp/README.md

 ### API Token Requirement

 **Important:** You need an API token to use this MCP server.
-Set it using the API_TOKEN environment variable.
+Set it using the AIR_API_TOKEN environment variable.

 ## Installation